All Episodes

 And the Senate race there is closing as well.

-And then in Wisconsin, we have Trump even, but again, the Senate race closing, which means the Republicans have some momentum up there.
+But again, the Senate race closing, which means the Republicans have some momentum up there.

 In that instance, we may not be as far behind the RCP average in 2020 or 2016.

-We won't know till election day.
+We won't know till Election Day.

 But what we do know, it's a very close race.

-This is not certainly not the blowout that it looked like it was going to be for Donald Trump against him in in 2020 against Biden, nor the blowout that was expected with Hillary Clinton.
+This is certainly not the blowout that it looked like it was going to be for Donald Trump against him in 2020 against Biden, nor the blowout that was expected with Hillary Clinton.

 This is a very close race.

-All the British betting odds have moved heavily to the Trump side.
+All the British betting odds have moved heavily to the Trump side, but it's all about turnout, and it's also about recovery from storms.

 North Carolina has taken a licking in Republican areas.

-Uh there's a controversy as to how much help they're getting or not, but these people have got to be able to vote, and they've got I think they have the incentive to vote.
+There's a controversy as to how much help they're getting or not, but these people have got to be able to vote.

 There's no question about that.